 What’s the Best POS System for Your Business?

-After researching the ranking the leading POS providers, we found that Square is the best POS system for small businesses with the system offering unbeatable value, a competitive feature stack, and a very vast pool of third-party integrations.
+After researching the ranking the leading POS providers, we found that Square is the best POS system for small businesses, since the system offers unbeatable value, a competitive feature stack, and a vast pool of third-party integrations.
 Due to the system’s versatility, we also found that Square was the best POS for retail businesses, too.

 There are tons of capable POSs, though, so take a look at our table below to learn more about how the top systems compare: